Elephant communication: Acoustic

 Elephants produce several sounds, usually through the larynx, though some may be modified by the trunk.
 Perhaps the most well-known call is the trumpet which is made by blowing through the trunk.
 Trumpeting is made during excitement, distress or aggression.
 Fighting elephants may roar or squeal, and wounded ones may bellow.

 Asian elephants have been recorded to make three basic sounds: growls, squeaks, and snorts.
 Growls in their basic form are used for short-distance communication.
-During mild arousal, growls resonate in the trunk and become rumbles while for long-distance communication, they escalate into roars.
+During mild arousal, growls resonate in the trunk and become rumbles; for long-distance communication, they escalate into roars.
 Low-frequency growls are infrasonic and made in many contexts.
 Squeaks come in two forms; chirpings and trumpets.
-Chirping consists of multiple short squeaks and signal conflict and nervousness.
-Trumpets are longer squeaks with increased loudness and produced during extreme arousal.
-Snorts signal changes in activity and increase in loudness during mild or strong arousal.
+Chirping consists of multiple short squeaks signaling conflict and nervousness.
+Trumpets are longer, louder squeaks produced during extreme arousal.
+Snorts signal changes in activity and become louder during mild or strong arousal.
 During the latter case, when an elephant bounces the tip of the trunk it creates booms which serve as threat displays.